The Importance of an Eye Exam

 It is a condition of the eyes in which the focus on distant objects is better than the focus on objects closer to the eye, making nearby objects appear blurry.
 The eye is designed to focus images directly on the surface of the retina; with hyperopia, light rays focus behind the surface of the retina, producing a blurry image.

-This is a condition in which the eyes lose their ability to focus on close objects.
+Presbyopia is a condition in which the eyes lose their ability to focus on close objects.
 It is considered a normal part of the aging process.
 Symptoms typically begin when patients are between 40 and 45 years old.

 All of these vision conditions can be effectively treated with either eyeglasses or contact lenses.
-Corrective lenses may need to be used only during certain activities, such as reading, watching television or driving, or may be needed at all times.
+Corrective lenses may need to be used only during certain activities, such as reading, watching television or driving, or maybe needed at all times.

-Comprehensive eye examinations are essential in checking for vision problems, eye diseases, refractive errors and overall health.
+Comprehensive eye examinations are essential in checking for vision problems, eye diseases, refractive errors, and overall health.
 How frequently the eyes should be examined is based on the patient’s age and specific circumstances.